Table of contents

 Poverty focus and other policy objectives

-Copy link to Poverty focus and other policy objectivesIn 2023, Lithuania:
+Copy link to Poverty focus and other policy objectivesIn 2024, Lithuania:

-Committed USD 4.1 million (5.3% of its bilateral allocable ODA) to development co-operation projects and programmes that promote the inclusion and empowerment of persons with disabilities.
+Committed USD 28.8 million (35.5% of its bilateral allocable ODA) to development co-operation projects and programmes that promote the inclusion and empowerment of persons with disabilities.

 Mobilised private finance

-Mobilised private finance by Lithuania in 2022-23 related mainly to activities in energy (100%) as its top sector.
-Furthermore, over this period, 89.8% of Lithuania’s total mobilised private finance was for climate action.
+Mobilised private finance by Lithuania in 2023-2024 related mainly to activities in energy (100%) as its top sector.
+Furthermore, over this period, 94% of Lithuania’s total mobilised private finance was for climate action.

-Copy link to Total Official Support for Sustainable DevelopmentTotal Official Support for Sustainable Development (TOSSD) is an international statistical standard that monitors and increases transparency of all official and officially supported resources for financing the SDGs in developing countries, as well as for addressing global challenges.
-In 2023, activities reported by Lithuania as TOSSD totalled USD 253.3 million, down from USD 278.1 million in 2022.
-Lithuania’s TOSSD activities mostly targeted SDG 17 (partnerships for the Goals), SDG 4 (quality education) and SDG 11 (sustainable cities and communities).
-Activity-level data on TOSSD by recipient are available at: https://tossd.online.
+Copy link to TOSSDTotal official support for sustainable development (TOSSD) is an international statistical standard that monitors and increases the transparency of all official and officially supported resources for financing the SDGs received by developing countries (Pillar 1) and for addressing global challenges (Pillar 2).
+In 2024, activities reported by Lithuania as TOSSD totalled USD 208.8 million, marking a 21% decrease compared with the previous year.3 Lithuania’s TOSSD activities mostly targeted SDG 17 (partnerships for the Goals), SDG 16 (peace, justice and strong institutions) and SDG 3 (good health and well-being).

 Institutional set-up

 Copy link to Institutional set-upThe Ministry of Foreign Affairs oversees Lithuania’s development co-operation efforts.
 The National Development Cooperation Commission, chaired by the Vice-Minister of Foreign Affairs, co-ordinates policies across ministries, public institutions and private sector organisations.
 The Central Project Management Agency (CPMA) serves as the main implementing agency for bilateral projects and carries out projects on behalf of the European Union.
 The Ministry of Environment and its Environmental Projects Management Agency also manage climate change projects.
-The Fund for Development Cooperation and Humanitarian Aid, established in 2022, facilitates funding from various sources (public, private, international), and the CPMA serves as the fund’s administrator and secretariat.
+The Fund for Development Cooperation and Humanitarian Aid, established in 2022, facilitates funding from various sources (public, private, international).
+The CPMA serves as the fund’s administrator and secretariat.

 Around 50 staff members work on development co-operation in the Ministry of Foreign Affairs, the Ministry of Finance, the Office of the Government and the CPMA.
 In addition, around 50 staff members working in diplomatic missions, line ministries and other state institutions work part-time (10-50%) on development co-operation issues.